-This section asks about each person in the household and each type of coupon they received for the reference rainy season.
-We are interested in ALL the coupons the household acquired in the reference rainy season, whether it is through official or unofficial means, including purchases or gifts.
+This section asks about each person in the household and each coupon they received for the REFERENCE rainy season.
+We are interested in ALL the coupons the household acquired in the last completed rainy season, whether it is through official or unofficial means, including purchases or gifts.
 We also would like to know about the coupons the household had access to, even if they later sold or traded them.

-The questions are asked for each type of input coupon acquired by each household member.
-On each row, you will write the name and ID code of the household member that obtained a unique type of input coupon in the reference completed rainy season.
+The questions are asked for each input coupon acquired by each household member.
+On each row in Table A, you will write the name and ID code of the household member that obtained a unique type of input coupon in the last completed rainy season and the number received.

-To do so, first determine the household members that obtained any coupons in the reference rainy season.
+To do so, first fill out Table A and determine the household members that obtained any coupons in the last completed rainy season.
 Once the list is compiled, establish for each member, the different types of coupons obtained, regardless of how they were obtained and/or used.
+Then report the number received.